Afolabi-1/alx-interview/0x05-nqueens/README.md

 # N Queens

-This project contains interview coding challenges.
+This project was created by adetunji Afolabi

 ## Tasks To Complete